-Part 58 calls for the local publication of notices which give the public an opportunity to comment.
-There are two:

-- 1. The Notice of Finding of No Significant Impact ("FONSI") - 2.
-The Notice of Intent to Request Release of Funds ("NOIRROF")
+- 1. Part 58 calls for the local publication of notices which give the public an opportunity to comment.
+The types of notices are as follows: - a.
+The Notice of Finding of No Significant Impact ("FONSI"). - b.
+The Notice of Intent to Request Release of Funds ("NOIRROF").